Optimal model averaging forecasting in high-dimensional survival analysis: Introduction

-In this article, we present a two-step model averaging approach for high-dimensional censored regression.
+In this article, we present a two-step model averaging approach for high-dimensional survival regression.
 The first step is to prepare a class of candidate models for averaging.
-Instead of using the existing variable screening procedures, we propose a new variable screening procedure through the fused mean-variance index to separate the active regressors and the inactive ones and group regressors with similar size of index together to form regression models with censored response variables.
-The second step is to find the optimal model weights for averaging a class of pre-constructed censored regression models.
-Instead of using a delete-one cross-validation criterion, we propose to use a delete-one Mallows criterion to achieve this goal.
+Instead of using the existing variable screening procedures under covariate-independent censoring, we propose a new variable screening procedure through the marginal Buckley-James index to separate the active regressors and the inactive ones and group regressors from the selected predictors with equal size in each group, which usually implies the similar size of screening index among the group regressors, to form regression models with survival response variables.
+The second step is to find the optimal model weights for averaging a class of pre-constructed survival regression models using a delete-one cross-validation criterion.

 The main contributions of this article are threefold.
-First, we develop a fully nonparametric variable screening method based on a fused mean-variance index.
-This method can easily deal with many types of predictors and response variables, such as discrete, categorical and continuous variables, still works well when predictors have heavy-tailed distributions or strongly depend on each other, and enjoys rank consistency properties under mild regularity conditions.
+First, we develop a variable screening method based on a marginal Buckley-James index (Lai and Ying 1988).
+This method can easily deal with covariate-dependent censoring and enjoys sure screening property under mild regularity conditions.
 The superior performance of the new method over the existing variable screening methods is demonstrated by simulations.
-Second, the adapted delete-one Mallows criterion to censored situations can asymptotically minimize the squared error between the true mean and the predicted value, where the standard constraint that the weights sum to one is removed.
-Third, simulation results show that the combination of the new variable screening method for preparing a class of candidate models and the delete-one Mallows criterion for averaging yields a superior method over the existing methods, including AIC model averaging, BIC model averaging, Lasso, Group Lasso, SCAD, and MCP.
+Second, the adapted delete-one cross-validation criterion to survival situations can asymptotically minimize the squared error between the true mean and the predicted value, where the standard constraint that the weights sum to one is removed.
+Third, simulation results show that the combination of the new variable screening method for preparing a class of candidate models and the delete-one cross-validation criterion for averaging yields a superior method over the existing methods, including AIC model averaging, BIC model averaging, Lasso, Group Lasso, SCAD, and MCP.